cbess/CBIntrospector/readme.md

 --------------------------------------

 Edit the file `DCIntrospectSettings.h` to change key bindings.
 You might want to change the key bindings if your using a laptop/wireless keyboard for development.
-Keep in mind you can use the `CBIntrospector` desktop app to interact with the UIView objects as well.
+Keep in mind you can use the `View Introspector` desktop app to interact with the UIView objects as well, and even call methods on the selected view using the `View Messenger` [(see screenshot)](https://github.com/cbess/CBIntrospector/raw/master/CBIntrospector/cbintrospector-screenshot.jpg).

 License
 -----------